TMD TREATMENTS

 Causes of TMD

-• Trauma: Direct and indirect trauma to the masticatory structures and upper quadrant can lead to TMD, head, neck, and facial pain.
+Trauma: Direct and indirect trauma to the chewing structures can lead to TMJ, head, neck, and face pain.
 Strains, sprains, and injuries can lead to both pain and dysfunction.
-Either micro- or macro-traumas may be etiologic factors.

-• Improper occlusion: When teeth do not fit together properly, it causes sustained microtrauma to the joints.
-When this condition is prolonged, the body begins to compensate by involving muscles in other areas: the neck, throat and upper back.
+Improper occlusion: “Occlusion” is how the teeth come together, a/k/a the bite.
+When teeth do not fit together properly, it causes sustained microtrauma to the joints.
+Over time, the body begins to compensate by involving muscles in other areas such as the neck and upper back.

-• Muscle hyperactivity: This goes hand-in-hand with internal jaw joint problems.
-Any condition that prevents the complex system of muscles, bones, and joints from working together in harmony can contribute to TMD.
-Various ways this system can be disrupted include trauma, connective tissue disorders, arthritis or skeletal malformation.
+Muscle hyperactivity: This goes hand-in-hand with internal jaw joint problems.
+Any condition that prevents the complex system of muscles, bones, and joints from working together in harmony can contribute to a TMD.
+Trauma is one factor that can disrupt this system.
+Others include connective tissue disorders, arthritis, and skeletal malformation.

-• Stress: Increased physical and emotional stress is another factor that impacts patients with TMD as it reduces the adaptive capabilities of the jaw.
+Stress: Physical and emotional stress alike can reduce the adaptive capabilities of the jaw.
 Some patients unconsciously brux and/or clench their teeth in response to increased stress.
-Chronic clenching and bruxing create strain on the TM joints and muscles which can exacerbate TMD problems.
+This creates strain on the TM joints and muscles, which can, in turn, worsen TMD symptoms.

 TMD Treatments